 Unfortunately, this same exact game is played out over and over and over and over again across their site.
 There are almost too many other instances to name.

-But perhaps the most egregious is their email upsells.
+Perhaps the most egregious is their email upsells.

 Think about it: